stroxler/ape-nix/README.md

 ## Backlog of things to do

+Shell:
+- I started working on a shell commands file in home-manager/dotfiles but I haven't hooked it up to nix yet.

 Vim:
 - Set up some simple neovim configs:
   - A bare-bones config to use as my default